LVPlayground/playground/javascript/features/collectables/README.md

 an area, because SA-MP does not support per-player pickups, which would lead to confusing issues.
 Upon entering the area, the collectable will count as having been collected.

+Hints work a little bit different for this series: until the player has collected all the books, no hints can be purchased for finding the actual treasures.

 This game was proposed by [Sophia_Naz](https://forum.sa-mp.nl/user-19713.html).

 ## Visualizing the collectables